CineMagic (SiriusXM): Programming summary

-At one point, the managers of Cinemagic had a library exceeding 30,000 film audio clips and 20,000 songs to be utilized within the channel.
-However, after the 2008 merger of XM and Sirius, disputes over legality caused the integrated clips to be dropped from the lineup.
+At one point, the managers of CineMagic had a library exceeding 30,000 film audio clips and 20,000 songs to be utilized within the channel.
+However, after the 2008 merger of XM and Sirius, disputes over legality caused the integrated clips to be dropped from the line-up.

-Under Dave Ziemer's management, Cinemagic produced weekly features highlighting movie news, Blu-ray reviews, and theatrical film reviews.
+Under Dave Ziemer's management, CineMagic produced weekly features highlighting movie news, Blu-ray reviews, and theatrical film reviews.
 In addition, Ziemer developed and maintained relationships with film studios, publicists, and recording industry professionals.
-As a result, Cinemagic often played tracks from new film scores, sometimes before they were officially released.
+As a result, CineMagic often played tracks from new film scores, sometimes before they were officially released.
 The relationships Ziemer maintained also opened the door for the Reel Time interviews of major filmmakers.
 All of the channel's playlists were created, maintained, evaluated, and scheduled through the Powergold scheduling system.
 Ziemer would often personally respond to emails and song requests when on-the-air.

 Additionally, the channel maintained seasonal playlists for holidays.
-Halloween was a particular favorite of the Cinemagic staff.
-It was celebrated via the Annual Halloween Horror Festival, first held in 2004, and Big Scare, an uninterrupted horror movie soundtrack marathon taking place on Halloween night (also started in 2004).
-Starting in 2009, the channel's Halloween festivities also included Cinemagic's Halloween Horror Score Chopdown, a countdown of the scariest horror scores of all time (chosen by composers and filmmakers who were fans of the channel, as well as SiriusXM subscribers and the channel's fans at the xmfan.com website).
+Halloween was a particular favourite of the Cinemagic staff.
+It was celebrated on the Annual Halloween Horror Festival, first held in 2004, and celebrated on Big Scare, an uninterrupted horror movie soundtrack marathon taking place on Halloween night (also started in 2004).
+Starting in 2009, the channel's Halloween festivities also included CineMagic' s Halloween Horror Score Chop down, a countdown of the scariest horror scores of all time (chosen by composers and filmmakers who were fans of the channel, as well as SiriusXM subscribers and the channel's fans at the xmfan.com website).

-Occasionally, Ziemer's Cinemagic also ran special events (separate from its Thematic Friday programming).
+Occasionally, Ziemer's CineMagic also ran special events (separate from its Thematic Friday programming).
 At one point, the channel hosted an 8-hour continuous marathon of Hans Zimmer tracks and scores.
-In 2009, Cinemagic ran a week-long tribute in honor of the late Jerry Goldsmith's 80th birthday.
-On Wednesday, June 29, 2011, the station ran five uninterrupted hours of Bernard Herrmann music in honor of his 100th birthday.
+In 2009, CineMagic ran a week-long tribute in honour of the late Jerry Goldsmith's 80th birthday.
+On Wednesday, June 29, 2011, the station ran five uninterrupted hours of Bernard Herrmann's music in honour of his 100th birthday.
 On Friday, February 15, 2013, Cinemagic belatedly celebrated John Williams' 81st birthday by playing 16 straight hours of his music.